 Texting Contest Examples

 Considering how prevalent SMS marketing is, it comes as no surprise that many major brands globally try to use this channel to its fullest capabilities.
 Text to win contests are a unique and creative way of utilizing SMS marketing.
-The following are couple of texting contest examples from big brands.
+The following are a couple of texting contest examples from big brands.

 - Gillette – the famous razor company put up a text to win contest which targeted football fans in the United States.
 Their razor packages promoted an SMS short code which they had to use to participate in a quiz.
 Winners received football-related souvenirs and the top prize was a trip to Spain with tickets to a football match.